Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

 What color is Sherwin Williams Sea Salt?

-SW Sea Salt is a soft and muted blend of green and blue.
+SW Sea Salt is a soft and muted color that’s a blend of green and blue.

-Is Sherwin Williams Sea Salt cool or warm?
+Is Sherwin Williams Sea Salt a warm or cool color?

 Greens, purples, and blues are cool-leaning colors, while red, orange, and yellow are warm-learning colors.
 Sea Salt has green and gray undertones, which means it leans cool.